Sarah Sanders calls ESPN host Jemele Hill's anti-Trump tweets 'fireable offense'

 Hill had no immediate comment.
 Neither did an ESPN spokesman.

-Hill deleted Monday's incendiary tweets and hasn't posted anything since ESPN weighed in on Tuesday.
+Hill hasn't posted anything since ESPN weighed in on Tuesday.

 There's been a substantial backlash to the backlash, with Hill's supporters saying she described Trump accurately, and should not be reprimanded for having done so.

-Note: Correction: An earlier version of this story incorrectly said that Hill had deleted the tweets in question.